-Each month RUN also brings you regular columns, reviews, programs and tutorials to help you get the most enjoyment and use out of your Commodore write your own 6502-6510-65C02 machine code written 100% in machine language
+Each month RUN also brings you regular columns, reviews, programs and tutorials to help you get the most enjoyment and use out of your Commodore system

 Each back issue costs \$3.50 plus \$1 for shipping and handling.
 On orders of 10 or more back issues, there is a flat \$7.50 shipping and handling fee.
 Quantities are limited and we cannot guarantee that all back issues are available.
 Send your orders to RUN, Attn: Back Issue Orders, 80 Pine St., Peterborough, N.H.
-03458.
+03458